Ephemeral Keys for Gasless dApp UX: A Guide

 // → pass to backend or store locally

-After session creation — backend (or browser itself) can sign transactions with session key without user interaction:
+After the session is created, the backend or browser can sign transactions with the temporary key without user interaction:

 // Using saved session (e.g., on server)